-Unique to Parish Councils, is the legal requirement that they must hold an Annual Parish Meeting.
-This is, quite literally, an assembly of the Parish and all those who appear on the electoral roll for the Parish may attend and vote.
+The Annual Parish Meeting is, quite literally, an assembly of the Parish and all those who appear on the electoral roll for the Parish may attend and vote.

 From time to time a 'guest speaker' is present to give a short talk on a matter of local interest but the usual pattern for the meeting is for the Mayor to give an overview of the Council's year with the four main Committee chairmen giving an update about the work carried out through the various meetings on behalf of the community.

 There is also the opportunity for 'Question and Answer' session.